PSG Grants: The Complete Guide

 Create the CorpPass Account:

-Choose “I’m the Only User” if you’re the only user in your organization that needs access.
+Choose “I’m the Only User” if you’re the only user in your organisation that needs access.

-Choose “My Entity has Users” if your organization would love to grant access to multiple users, not just you.
+Choose “My Entity has Users” if your organisation would love to grant access to multiple users, not just you.

 Selecting “My Entity Has Users” will direct you to create user accounts by clicking “Create User Accounts.”